 - The JCVI has advised that children with asthma on inhaled corticosteroids may safely be given LAIV, irrespective of the dose prescribed

 - LAIV is not recommended for children and adolescents currently experiencing an acute exacerbation of symptoms including those who have had increased wheezing and/or needed additional bronchodilator treatment in the previous 72 hours.
-Such children should be offered a suitable inactivated influenza vaccine to avoid a delay in protection
+Such children should be offered a suitable inactivated flu vaccine to avoid a delay in protection

 - In all settings providing vaccination, facilities should be available and staff trained to recognise and treat anaphylaxis (see chapter 8 of the Green Book)

-- Egg-allergic adults and children over age nine years with egg allergy can also be given the quadrivalent inactivated egg-free vaccine, Flucelvax® TETRA, which is licensed for use in this age group.
+- Egg-allergic adults and children over age nine years with egg allergy can also be given the quadrivalent inactivated egg-free vaccine, Flucelvax® Tetra, which is licensed for use in this age group.

 - The JCVI has advised that children with an egg allergy—including those with previous anaphylaxis to egg—can be safely vaccinated with LAIV in any setting (including primary care and schools).
 The only exception is for children who have required admission to intensive care for a previous severe anaphylaxis to egg; such children are best given LAIV in the hospital setting.
 LAIV remains the preferred vaccine for this group and the intranasal route is less likely to cause systemic reactions

-- Adult patients can be immunised in any setting using an inactivated influenza vaccine with an ovalbumin content less than 0.12 mcg/ml (equivalent to 0.06 micrograms for 0.5 ml dose), excepting those with severe anaphylaxis to egg which has previously required intensive care who should be referred to a specialist for assessment with regard to receiving immunisation in hospital.
+- Adult patients can be immunised in any setting using an inactivated flu vaccine with an ovalbumin content less than 0.12 mcg/ml (equivalent to 0.06 micrograms for 0.5 ml dose), excepting those with severe anaphylaxis to egg which has previously required intensive care who should be referred to a specialist for assessment with regard to receiving immunisation in hospital.

-Use with antiviral agents against influenza
+Use with antiviral agents against flu

-Exposure of healthcare professionals to live attenuated influenza vaccine viruses
+Exposure of healthcare professionals to LAIV viruses

 - As a precaution, very severely immunosuppressed individuals should not administer LAIV.
 Other healthcare workers who have less severe immunosuppression, or are pregnant, should follow normal clinical practice to avoid inhaling the vaccine and ensure that they themselves are appropriately vaccinated.